liflab/beepbeep-3-book/markdown/README.md

 ## Getting Started

-BeepBeep is free and open source software, distributed under the Lesser General Public License (LGPL).
+BeepBeep is a free and open source software, distributed under the Lesser General Public License (LGPL).
 Accordingly, its use is free of charge, and the tool may even be included as a library inside commercial software.

 In this chapter, you will learn to set up a programming environment using BeepBeep to run the code examples found throughout this book.
 The set-up instructions use the [Eclipse](https://eclipse.org) integrated development environment (IDE), but they can easily transfer to other IDEs, or even to a command line-only installation.
 BeepBeep has very low system requirements, so anything from a Raspberry Pi to a supercomputer should be able to run all the code examples from this book.